tfyl/cclient/README.md

 ```
 # Notes
 If you experience any issues with the gitlab.com/yawning/utls import during installation, please try: `go get gitlab.com/yawning/utls`.
 Some path issue with go and gitlab ¯\\\_(ツ)_/¯

+The go.mod issue with git etc. was fixed by using my fork of the project with a change to the go.mod file instead of yawning's fork